agntcy/acp-spec/docs/README.md

     end

 In the sequence above:
-1. The client requests to start a run on a specific agent specifying streaming mode = 'values'
+1. The client requests to start a run on a specific agent specifying streaming mode = 'result'
 1. The server returns a run object
 1. The client request the output streaming and keeps the connection open
 1. The server returns an event with message="Hello"